 Existing uses of waters and the level of water quality necessary to protect those existing uses shall be maintained and protected regardless of the water's classification.
 Determinations of what constitute existing uses of particular waters shall be made either during the basin planning process or on a case-by-case basis during consideration of an application.
 The use of waters to receive or transport discharges of waste shall not constitute an existing use for purposes of these rules.
-In making a determination of the existing uses to be protected and maintained under this section and all other sections of these rules, the Secretary shall consider at least the following factors:
+In making a determination of determining the existing uses to be protected and maintained under this section and all other sections of these rules, the Secretary shall consider the designated uses of the water, and at least the following factors: